wragge/discontents-blog/_posts/2009-01-24-cloudy-biographies-and-portrait-walls.md

         else:
             print "File already downloaded"
         sys.stdout.flush()[/sourcecode]</pre>
+<h3>Learning to count</h3>

-### Learning to count Before too long I had a directory full of about 11,000 little html files just waiting for me to begin my evil experiments.
+Before too long I had a directory full of about 11,000 little html files just waiting for me to begin my evil experiments.
 First I had to slice them up and pull out all the interesting bits.
 By examining the code of the pages I could see that the main content was inside a div with the id of 'content'.
 Using the Beautiful Soup Python library, I was easily able to extract this div.
 But the content div also usually included a portrait image and a bibliography.
 Once again I dipped into Beautiful Soup to discard all the unwanted bits.
 The slicing and dicing went something like this:
 <pre>[sourcecode language="python"]
     g = open(dir + '/' + file, 'r')
     html = g.read()